Ashwin-1718/Ashwin-1718/README.md

 # 💫 About Me

 🔭 **Currently Working On:**
-Diving deep into **data analytics and visualization**, transforming complex datasets into actionable insights that drive real-world decisions.
+Diving deep into **Data analytics and visualization**, transforming complex datasets into actionable insights that drive real-world decisions.

 👯 **Open to Collaborate On:**
 **Full-stack and data-driven projects** that blend development, analytics, and creativity to solve meaningful problems.